Nimba-Solutions/Standard-Unlocked/README.md

 # Standard-Unlocked

-This repository contains everything you need to realize enterprise-grade Salesforce CICD practices without an enterprise-grade investment.
+This repository contains everything you need to realize enterprise-grade Salesforce CICD practices without making an enterprise-grade investment.

 The included [Github Actions](.github/workflows/README.md#releases) provide a standardized (and mostly automated!) framework for building, testing, and delivering solutions in a consistent and repeatable manner.